microsoft/StudentsAtBuild/README.md

 | COM235 | Thanks for joining the Student Zone at Build | [Chloe Condon](https://twitter.com/ChloeCondon), [Crazy Aunt Lindsey](https://www.thefablab.com/), [Liam McGregor](www.linkedin.com/in/liamjmcgregor/), [Morgan Dukes](https://www.linkedin.com/in/morgandukes3/), [Swetha Prabakaran](twitter.com/swethapraba) | [Microsoft the Musical](http://aka.ms/musical) |  |  |

 ## Try out Minecraft: Education Edition with MakeCode

+You will need an Office 365 Education account to log in to the full version of Minecraft: Education Edition.
+If you do not have a license, you can still use Minecraft: Education Edition with a limited number of logins.

+Enter your [school email address](https://education.minecraft.net/get-started/) to see if your school account is eligible for a trial.
+If it’s not, we’ll redirect you to a sign-up page.

-You can try out the Minecraft: Education Edition with these usernames:
+### You can try out the Minecraft: Education Edition with these usernames:
 mee01@minecrafteducationedition.com
 mee02@minecrafteducationedition.com
 mee03@minecrafteducationedition.com